 The survey also found limited demand for quitting smoking services in Georgia, which might be due to the absence of a national smoking cessation program.
 Only 7.5% of respondents reported using nicotine replacement therapy, other medications, or seeking consultation at healthcare facilities, but this figure was a substantial increase compared to 2.2% in 2021.
 The largest group of smokers (37.8%) tried to quit without any additional aids, relying solely on self-control, while only 2.8% reported switching to e-cigarettes or heated tobacco products.

-Public opinion on SNPs
+Public opinion on new alternatives to tobacco

 The low popularity of e-cigarettes and heated tobacco products in Georgia might be due to low awareness and misinformation.
 A study by Jin and colleagues (2023) found that misinformation strongly affects consumer perceptions of the riskiness of e-cigarettes.
 Authors concluded that the information shock observed in the US in 2019 reduced e-cigarette demand and use of e-cigarettes for smoking cessation by about 30%.

 In Georgia, the majority of respondents (53.7%) did not know whether vaping e-cigarettes is more harmful than smoking regular cigarettes.
 Among those who had an opinion, 32.8% believed that vaping e-cigarettes is more harmful, while 13.5% disagreed.
 Women were more likely than men to not know the answer, while men were more likely to believe that vaping e-cigarettes is more harmful.
 Results varied by settlement type, with the lowest proportion of respondents who disagreed that vaping e-cigarettes is more harmful being found in rural areas (11.9%), where the prevalence of vaping was also at its lowest.

 The impact of prices on vaping